Tangier disease

 What is Tangier disease?

-Tangier disease (TD) is a rare lipoprotein metabolism disorder characterized biochemically by an almost complete absence of plasma high-density lipoproteins (HDL), and clinically by liver, spleen, lymph node and tonsil enlargement along with peripheral neuropathy in children and adolescents, and, occasionally, cardiovascular disease in adults.
+A rare, genetic neurometabolic disease characterized biochemically by an almost complete absence of plasma high-density lipoproteins (HDL), and clinically by liver, spleen, lymph node and tonsil enlargement along with multifocal peripheral neuropathy, corneal, skin and nail and, occasionally, cardiovascular disease.

 Other condition names